hunterkepley/UNRAY-Lua/README.md

 SetGunFireSpeed(Number) -- Pass a number in to change the player's gun fire speed GunFireSpeed() -- Returns the player's gun fire speed

+SetAccuracy(Number) -- Pass a number in to change the player's accuracy with firearms Accuracy() -- Returns the player's accuracy with firearms
 ```